GabrielMarqueseSouza/Todo/README.md

 <h4>Backend</h4>

 > 1. Open the terminal and type `cd server` to access the the server/backend directory;
+>
+> 2. Run `npm install` to install the necessary dependencies for the project.
+>
-> 2. Run `npm start`.
+> 3. Run `npm start`.
 This will start the server, which listens on port 9000, and all your tasks won't vanish after reloading the page or closing the app.

 <h4>Frontend</h4>

 > 1. Open the terminal and type `cd client` to access the the client/frontend directory;
 >
+> 2. Run `npm install` to install the necessary dependencies for the project.
+>
-> 2. Run `npm start`.
+> 3. Run `npm start`.
 This will open the app in your browser.

 🚀 All set, use it as much as you like!